xiix0/scam/README.md

-Your present plans will be successful.
+You will be honored for contributing your time and skill to a worthy cause.